brownbelt/UAC/README.md

 (Works in latest windows 10 versions)

 UPDATE 6/13/2017: Now includes dll hijacking vuln.
 Drops ualapi.dll (make sure you add this dll to fake.cab or use my cab file from "FOR_YOUR_DOWNLOADS_FOLDER") into system32 and launches FXSUNATD.exe to trigger the vuln.
+Look in process monitor to check the result, or change the actual dll so it pops on the user's desktop.

 HOW TO USE: